 A New Jersey judge in the Aredia/Zometa state court cases found that a Zometa plaintiff’s lawsuit had been dismissed, applying Virginia’s statute of limitations.

-The facts of this case are, like many of the other in the Aredia/Zometa cases, sad.
-Plaintiff, a resident of Virginia, developed osteonecrosis of the jaw after allegedly receiving infusions of Zometa.
+The case’s facts are, like many others in the Aredia/Zometa cases, sad.
+Plaintiff, a Virginia resident, developed osteonecrosis of the jaw after allegedly receiving infusions of Zometa.

 Everyone agreed that Virginia’s substantive law applied.
-The court found that, if the substantive law of Virginia governs plaintiff’s damage claims, the defendant has the right to assert applicable affirmative defenses under Virginia law.
+The court found that, if the substantive law of Virginia governs plaintiff’s damage claims, the defendant may assert applicable affirmative defenses under Virginia law.

-At no additional charge, the court threw in a little lecture for plaintiffs:
+At no additional charge, the court threw in a brief lecture for plaintiffs:

 Statutes of limitations are enacted to provide certainty for litigants and to prevent the litigation of stale claims.
 Judicial cherry picking whereby a litigant argues simultaneously in favor of two separate states’ period of limitations, as [plaintiff does] in this case, threatens to render statutes of limitations meaningless.